DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (3) The requirements of another state, jurisdiction, or country are considered

-substantially equal to the requirements for a barber license in this state if both of the
+substantially equal to the requirements for a barber license in this state if the state,

-(a) The state, jurisdiction, or country required an applicant to pass 1 or more
+jurisdiction, or country required an applicant to pass 1 or more examinations that tested

-examinations that tested barber theory and practical application that are substantially
+barber theory and practical applications that are substantially equal to the barber theory

-equal to the theory and practical application examinations for licensure in this state.
+and practical application examinations for licensure in this state and the applicant

 (b) The state, jurisdiction, or country required an applicant to receive not less than